abu85/ampliseq_ITS/01_step_by_step_bioinformatic_analysis_with_nf-core-ampliseq.md

 If all goes well, you should start seeing some log output from Nextflow appearing on your console.
 Nextflow informs you which step of the pipeline it is doing and the percentage completed.

-Even though the datasets in a test run are small, this pipeline can take a while because it submits jobs to the UPPMAX server via the resource manager SLURM.
+Even though the datasets in a test run are small, this pipeline can take a while because it submits jobs to the hpc or  UPPMAX server via the resource manager SLURM.
 Depending on how busy the server is at the moment (and it might be quite busy if you all run this at the same time!), it may take a while before your jobs are executed.
 It might therefore be necessary to cancel the pipeline once Nextflow seems to progress though the different steps slowly but steadily.
 If you want to cancel the pipeline execution to progress with the tutorial, press CTRL-C. Or alternatively, put it in the background using tmux, do some other things and reattach later to check in on the progress.

-### 05.1.1 Generated files
+### 4.1.1 Generated files
 The pipeline will create a bunch of files in your directory as it goes:

 $ ls -a1